 The following graph displays the cumulative total stockholder return on our common stock based on the market price of the common stock compared to the cumulative total returns for the Standard & Poor's ("S&P") 500 Index and the KBW Regional Banking Index ("KRX").
-The graph assumes that \$100 was invested on our IPO date, August 4, 2016, in our common stock(1), the S&P 500 Index(2) and the KRX(2).
-The cumulative total return on each investment is as of the dates indicated and assumes reinvestment of dividends.
+The graph assumes that \$100 was invested at the closing price on December 31, 2017, in our common stock(1), the S&P 500 Index and the KRX.
+The cumulative total return on each investment is as of December 31 of each subsequent five years and assumes reinvestment of dividends.